Edison CEO Addresses Climate, Wildfire Challenges

 - A state-of-the-art, 24-hour Situational Awareness Center, which features advanced, real-time weather tracking and forecasting, and round-the-clock fire monitoring capability;

-- Replacing and upgrading wood poles, deploying fire-resistant poles in high-fire areas and installing more insulated wire to prevent ignitions caused by objects contacting overhead wires;
+- Replacing and upgrading wood poles, deploying fire-resistant poles in high-fire areas and installing more covered conductor to prevent ignitions caused by objects contacting overhead wires;

 - In the most extreme cases of severe winds or other high fire risk conditions, shutting off power — known as Public Safety Power Shutoffs — to prevent power lines from becoming an ignition source for wildfires.